CamBitter/bike-theft-deterrent-system.github.io/README.md

 ![lock_status](lock_status.jpg)

-As opposed to simply displaying information, this screen is associated with prompting the fingerprint scanner to enroll another fingerprint, so long as the device is unlocked.
+As opposed to simply displaying information, this screen is associated with prompting the fingerprint sensor to enroll another fingerprint, so long as the device is unlocked.
 ![enroll_finger](enroll_finger.jpg)

 ![GPS_coordinates](GPS_coordinates.jpg)